 Les Deux Alpes Ski Resort

 High up in a narrow valley above the Lac Du Chambon lies the sprawling resort that is officially called Les-Deux-Alpes, although it’s sometimes abbreviated to ‘Les 2 Alpes’ or even ‘L2A‘.
-Its main drag is 2km long but seems even longer and is packed with hotels, apartments, bars and restaurants.
-Needless to say, the nightlife is pretty hectic, particularly if you want something that’s fun, loud and brash.
-(If quiet charm is more your thing, consider staying in the pretty village of Venosc 700m below Les Deux Alpes and linked to it by lift.)
+Its main drag is 2km long but seems even longer and is lined with good value hotels and apartments.
+And there are plenty of restaurants, fast-food outlets and bars too.
+(If this sounds too noisy, consider staying in the pretty village of Venosc 700m below Les Deux Alpes and linked to it by lift.)

 But piste skiing is just part of what’s on offer.
-Boarders and freestyle skiers will love the large impressive snow park.
-And then there’s the off-piste, both in L2A itself, and in the legendary ‘freeride-only’ ski area of La Grave, to which it is semi-linked (you’re pulled waterski-style by a snowcat over the Glacier de la Girose).
+Freestyle skiers and boarders have an impressive high altitude terrain park at Toura.
+And then there’s the off-piste, both in Les 2 Alpes itself, and in the legendary ‘freeride-only’ ski area of La Grave, to which it is semi-linked (you’re pulled waterski-style by a pistebasher over the Glacier de la Girose).
 Bring a guide with you if you want to return in one piece.

 So what’s not to like about this Las Vegas of the Alps?
 Well firstly, the mountain has an ‘upside down’ feel.
 Instead of the easy pistes being near the bottom of the ski area, in Les 2 Alpes they are mostly near the top.
 This has some advantages: all skiers, whatever their standard, can experience high-altitude skiing on crisp snow and see amazing alpine views.
-But as nervous skiers descend, they get funnelled into steeper, icier, narrower and more crowded runs.
-The resort has tried to ease this by creating new gentle home runs but there is a limit to what can be done.
-And secondly, strong keen skiers who insist on sticking to the pistes will find there are simply not enough of them for a full week’s skiing.
-(The resort’s claim of 200 kms of runs is only true if the off-piste is included.)
+But as nervous skiers descend, they get funnelled into narrower, more crowded runs that are often icy in the morning and slushy in the afternoon.
+Secondly, there are very few red runs for intermediate skiers.
+And thirdly, the ski area is probably too small for strong keen skiers who insist on sticking to the pistes and stay here for a full week.

 But there is a solution to that: just to the north of Les Deux Alpes is the larger ski area of Alpe d’Huez.
-The two resorts are not (yet) connected by lift but they are by bus and helicopter, and most passes entitle you to at least one day’s free skiing in the other one, so use it.
-The tree-lined slopes of Serre Chevalier are also not much further away and make a good contrast to L2A’s high-altitude bowls.
+The two resorts are not connected by lift but they are by bus and helicopter, and most lift passes entitle you to at least one day’s free skiing in the other one, so use it.
+And for those with a car, the tree-lined slopes of Serre Chevalier are about 50 minutes away and make a good contrast to L2A’s high-altitude bowls.

 Helpful Links